-The device is shipped with CKSEL = "0001" and SUT = "10".
+- Note: When the system clock is divided, Timer/Counter0 can be used with Asynchronous clock only.
+The frequency of the asynchronous clock must be lower than 1/4th of the frequency of the scaled down Source clock.
+Otherwise, interrupts may be lost, and accessing the Timer/Counter0 registers may fail. - Default ClockThe device is shipped with CKSEL = "0001" and SUT = "10".
 The default clock source setting is therefore the Internal RC Oscillator with longest startup time.
-This default setting ensures that all users can make their desired clock source setting using an In-System or Parallel Programmer.

-13.4.
-Crystal Oscillator

-XTAL1 and XTAL2 are input and output, respectively, of an inverting amplifier which can be configured for use as an On-chip Oscillator, as shown in the figure below.
+This default setting ensures that all users can make their desired clock source setting using an In-System or Parallel Programmer. - Crystal Oscillator XTAL1 and XTAL2 are input and output, respectively, of an inverting amplifier which can be configured for use as an On-chip Oscillator, as shown in Figure 19.
 Either a quartz crystal or a ceramic resonator may be used.
 The CKOPT Fuse selects between two different Oscillator amplifier modes.
-When CKOPT is programmed, the Oscillator output will oscillate a full rail-to-rail swing on the output.
+When CKOPT is programmed, the Oscillator output will oscillate a full rail-torail swing on the output.
 This mode is suitable when operating in a very noisy environment or when the output from XTAL2 drives a second clock buffer.
 This mode has a wide frequency range.
 When CKOPT is unprogrammed, the Oscillator has a smaller output swing.
 This reduces power consumption considerably.
 This mode has a limited frequency range and it cannot be used to drive other clock buffers.

-For resonators, the maximum frequency is 8MHz with CKOPT unprogrammed and 16MHz with CKOPT programmed.
+For resonators, the maximum frequency is 8 MHz with CKOPT unprogrammed and 16 MHz with CKOPT programmed.
 C1 and C2 should always be equal for both crystals and resonators.
 The optimal value of the capacitors depends on the crystal or resonator in use, the amount of stray capacitance, and the electromagnetic noise of the environment.
-Some initial guidelines for choosing capacitors for use with crystals are given in the next table.
+Some initial guidelines for choosing capacitors for use with crystals are given in Table 8.
 For ceramic resonators, the capacitor values given by the manufacturer should be used.

-Figure 13-2 Crystal Oscillator Connections
+Figure 19.
+Crystal Oscillator Connections

 The Oscillator can operate in three different modes, each optimized for a specific frequency range.
-The operating mode is selected by the fuses CKSEL3:1 as shown in the following table.
+The operating mode is selected by the fuses CKSEL3..1 as shown in Table 8.